When your Malamute stops eating, it can be quite concerning. You don’t know whether he’s just fussy, or if there’s something wrong.

 A subtle change in his environment could be putting him off his food.

-Dogs are very sensitive to their surroundings, and eating is a moment that they naturally feel vulnerable.
+Dogs are very sensitive to their surroundings, and eating is a moment when they naturally feel vulnerable.

 Changes could be anything from outside noise, cars going by, foot traffic, other pets, new neighbors, you have moved house, an additional person living in your house, the loss of a person in your house, building works, and the list goes on…